decaporg/decap-cms/website/content/docs/widgets/list.md

   - `allow_add`: if added and labeled `false`, button to add additional widgets disappears
   - `collapsed`: if added and labeled `false`, the list widget's content does not collapse by default
   - `summary`: allows customization of a collapsed list item object in a similar way to a [collection summary](/docs/configuration-options/?#summary)
+  - `minimize_collapsed`: if added and labeled `true`, the list widget's content will be completely hidden instead of only collapsed if the list widget itself is collapsed
   - `field`: a single widget field to be repeated
   - `fields`: a nested list of multiple widget fields to be included in each repeatable iteration
 - **Example** (`field`/`fields` not specified):